splicemachine/splice-community-sample-code/tutorial-iot-stream-predict/README.md

     * sudo ./bin/kafka-server-start.sh ./config/server.properties
 * Create a topic with multiple partitions - the partitions increase parallelism
     * cd /opt/kafka/default
-    * ./bin/kafka-topics.sh --create --zookeeper stl-colo-srv54.splicemachine.local:2181 --replication-factor 1 --partitions 10 --topic spliceload
+    * ./bin/kafka-topics.sh --create --zookeeper stl-colo-srvXX.splicemachine.local:5181 --replication-factor 1 --partitions 10 --topic spliceload
-* Update the file /tmp/exampleRunKakfaProducerForFlatFileVTI.sh to have your kafka server name, the topic name and the file you want to read from
+* Update the file /tmp/exampleRunIoTKakfaProducerForFile.sh to have your kafka server name, the topic name and the file you want to read from, and adjust the volume and the duration of the data to be placed on Queue
-* Update the paths in the /tmp/runKafkaProducer.sh file
+* Update the paths in the /tmp/runIoTKafkaProducer.sh file
 * Make sure the /tmp/*.sh are executable
     * chmod +x /tmp/*.sh